Are you one of the ten per cent of the population whose life is affected by shoulder pain or dysfunction?

-Shoulder injuries are commonly treated by the staff at 4 Life Physiotherapy.
+Shoulder injuries are one of the top 5 commonly treated at 4 Life Physiotherapy.
 Our therapists are trained in the latest assessment, treatment and rehabilitation techniques for shoulder injuries, and pride themselves on not just treating your symptoms, but addressing the underlying causes of your injury to give you the best possible outcome and help prevent injury recurrence.

 Shoulder injuries can be the result of gradual wear and tear or from a sudden acute injury or trauma.
-There are a number of factors that can contribute to or increase your risk of sustaining a shoulder injury.
+Many factors can contribute to or increase your risk of sustaining a shoulder injury.
 These include:

 - Repetitive overhead or reaching activities, particularly under load